-Like every other workplaces across the country, hospitals are managing much of the non-clinical part of their operations virtually.
+Like every other workplace across the country, hospitals manage much of the non-clinical part of their operations virtually.

-And like every large organization, they are struggling with how to do that.
+And like every large organization, they struggle with how to do that.

 “We were slow to let our staff work from home even though it was safer.
 Why?
 Because we didn’t know how to monitor and manage them.
 These are problems to be solved by their managers.